TKh2

 standardized as class T3, was followed by a machine similar in layout, but

-increased in diameter from 1100 to 1330 mm, larger cylinders (bore/stroke
+drivers increased in diameter from 1100 to 1330 mm, larger cylinders

-430/600 mm instead of 350/550 mm) and coal-box located behind the cab.
-Axle
+(bore/stroke 430/600 mm instead of 350/550 mm) and coal-box located behind

-Upper Silesia, Rheinland, Ruhr and Saarland.
+regions, like Upper Silesia, Rheinland, Ruhr and Saarland.
 T7

-remained in production until 1893 and, despite deliveries from eight manufacturers
+remained in production until 1893 and, despite deliveries from eight

-(Borsig, Grafenstaden, Hanomag, Henschel, Hohenzollern,
+manufacturers (Borsig, Grafenstaden, Hanomag, Henschel,

-Union, Vulcan and Wöhlert) total output was quite
+Hohenzollern, Union, Vulcan and Wöhlert) total

-modest, amounting to 374 examples for KPEV (which received 1345 T3s
+output was comparatively modest, amounting to 374 examples for KPEV

-between 1882 and 1910).
-Further 65 examples were built for various other operators.
+(which received 1345 T3s between 1882 and 1910).
+Further 65 examples were

-Although more powerful than T3, T7 was in fact less versatile and its axle
+built for various other operators.
+Although more powerful than T3, T7 was in

-load was too high for many secondary lines and Kleinbahnen (local
+fact less versatile and its axle load was too high for many secondary lines

-railways) with weak tracks.
-Production on a small scale continued after WWI
+and Kleinbahnen (local railways) with weak tracks.
+Production on a

-(according to some sources, until 1925) for various private operators, which
+small scale continued after WWI (according to some sources, until 1925) for

-received 28 engines, differing only in minor details.
-This gives the grand
+various private operators, which received 28 engines, differing only in minor

-total of 467 examples.
+details.
+This gives the grand total of 467 examples.
 After

 WWI, newly-created Deutsche Reichsbahn Gesellschaft (DRG) were

-not particularly eager to keep T7s in service: only 68 examples were kept,
+not particularly eager to keep T7s in service: only 68 examples were

-in 1930 and was impressed into service as 89 7869.
+followed in 1930 and was impressed into service as 89 7869.
 DRG almost

 completely got rid of these engines before 1930, as more modern and powerful